 As we mention in the Treasurer manual, the Metcalfe District Hockey Association is lucky to have many small business owners involved in the associated and within our community.
-When you send out your first email to parents, you might want to consider including the Sponsorship letter and request that they reach out to their network for anyone who may be interested in sponsoring your team.
+When you send out your first email to parents, you might want to consider including the Sponsorship letter (found on the Metcalfe Jets website under Guides & Forms) and request that they reach out to their network for anyone who may be interested in sponsoring your team.